noopman/aaworkshopattendee/module-4-caching-strategies/Exercise1.md

 - $gitPAT - your GitHub token (PAT) value.
 - $gitRepositoryOwner - your GitHub owner name (lowercase).
 - $apiResourceGroup - name of the Resource Group in which you have your Container APIs and Static Web App, from the first region.
-- $ManagedEnvironment - name of the Managed Environment for the first region.
+- $managedEnvironment - name of the Managed Environment for the first region.
 - $gameApi - name of your Game API resource.
 - $botContainerUrl - URL for your Bot Container API.
 - $gameContainerUrl - URL for your Game Container API.